-Q: What should I know about arrival and pick-up when we are on-campus?
+Q: What should I know about arrival and pick-up?

 Q: Can I drop my child off alone?

 Our traffic management responsibilities don’t cease due to the pandemic.
-However, recognizing the need for families to decide their own comfort with various modes of public transportation and carpooling with others, GDS will relax the carpooling requirement until we return to a full, on-campus school experience.
+However, recognizing the need for families to decide their own comfort with various modes of public transportation and carpooling with others, GDS has relaxed the carpooling requirement until we return to a full, on-campus school experience.
 We still recommend and request that families use environmentally sustainable modes of transit, following health and safety measures, whenever possible.

-Q: How might bus options be affected for getting to and from school?
+Q: How are bus options affected for getting to and from school?

-Should we be able to offer in-person schooling, GDS will run our bus system for those days.
-In some cases, routes may be adjusted.
-Bus ridership will be capped at 12 students sitting in alternating rows and students must complete screening prior to boarding.
-Students will also be required to sanitize hands prior to loading and to wear cloth face coverings on the bus..
-We currently anticipate that the Tenleytown metro shuttle will not be running.
+GDS is running limited bus service.
+Bus ridership is capped at 12 students sitting in alternating rows and students must complete screening prior to boarding.
+Students are required to sanitize hands prior to loading and to wear cloth face coverings on the bus.
 Families requiring bus transportation in order to attend GDS receive registration prioritization and should contact ImproveMyCommute@gds.org.

-Q: Will you allow staff or students to take transit?
-What safety precautions do you recommend for people taking transit?
+Q: Do you allow staff or students to take public transit?
+What safety precautions do you recommend for people taking public transit?

-We recognize that some in our community will continue to rely on transit to get to and from school.
-GDS will continue to facilitate student and staff transit cards while also providing additional guidance about how to ride transit most safely.
+We recognize that some in our community continue to rely on public transit to get to and from school.
+GDS continues to facilitate student and staff transit cards while also providing additional guidance about how to ride transit most safely.
 With questions, please email ImproveMyCommute@gds.org.

-Q: What extended day and after-care options will be offered for families when we are on-campus?
-How will you maintain cohorts in an extended day format?
+Q: What extended day and after-care options are offered for families?
+How do you maintain cohorts in an extended day format?

-GDS 360 programming will take several forms during the 2020-21 school year.
-All enrichment classes (chess, financial literacy, debate, dance, etc.) will take place in a virtual format throughout the year.
+GDS 360 programming is taking several forms during the 2020-21 school year.
+All enrichment classes (chess, financial literacy, debate, dance, etc.) are taking place in a virtual format throughout the year.
 In addition, families requiring childcare for their students after-school on HyFlex days will be able to register for clubhouse or homework center programming.
-To meet public health guidelines and recommendations, registration will only be provided to students needing programming on all days they are on campus.
-We will be unable to accommodate drop-ins or students who only wish to attend a few days a week.
-Students will be grouped by grade and seated at least 6 feet apart from other students in their daytime cohorts, and may be grouped with other cohorts, with at least 10 feet of distance between students of different cohorts.
+To meet public health guidelines and recommendations, registration is only provided to students needing programming on all days they are on campus.
+We are unable to accommodate drop-ins or students who only wish to attend a few days a week.
+Students are grouped by grade and seated at least 6 feet apart from other students in their daytime cohorts, and may be grouped with other cohorts, with at least 10 feet of distance between students of different cohorts.
 GDS 360 cohorts will be limited to 12 students per grade.

-Q: Will you host the Early Grasshopper program?
+Q: Do you host the Early Grasshopper program?

-As of 8/5, we have not made any final determinations on if we will host the Early Grasshopper Program.
-Decisions will be made prior to the return to school in a HyFlex model.
-We anticipate that guidance may change between now and November.
+We have not made any final determinations on if we will host the Early Grasshopper Program.

-Q: Will we get a tuition discount if we move into a distance learning program?
+Q: Do we get a tuition discount when we move into distance learning?

-Our biggest expense is salaries and our teachers will need to work just as hard if not harder teaching on our Virtual Campus.
+Our biggest expense is salaries and our teachers are working just as hard if not harder teaching on our Virtual Campus.